noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.5.

 A map showing the presence (red) and absence (green) of a non-native encrusting invertebrate on oil platforms in the Santa Barbara Channel and around the Northern Channel Islands.
-CHECK

 Presence (red) and absence (green) of _Watersipora spp._ on recently surveyed oil platforms, other artificial surfaces, and natural reefs in the Santa Barbara Channel.
 This non-indigenous bryozoan was found to occur on only two of 15 natural reefs surveyed in the northern Channel Islands.
 Figure: Page et al. 2016

 ## Figure App.F.15.1.

 A series of figures showing the equally-common species for kelp forest fishes (top), mobile bottom-associated invetebrates (middle) and deep water fishes (bottom) around the four Northern Channel Islands from 2005 - 2014.
-CHECK

 Mean annual effective number of species for three taxonomic groups: kelp forest fishes (top), mobile demersal invertebrates (middle), and deeper water fishes (bottom).
 Shannon-Weiner diversity was converted to effective numbers of species, which allows for a more direct and intuitive comparison of community diversity over time.
 Kelp forest fish were surveyed across 86 shallow reef sites (3 to 16 meters depth) around the four northern Channel Islands from 2005 to 2014.
 Mobile invertebrates were surveyed across 63 shallow reef sites (3 to 16 meters depth) around the four northern Channel Islands from 1982 to 2016.
 Deep-water fish were surveyed at three reefs off the Channel Islands (Piggy Bank, Footprint, and Anacapa passage) at depths ranging from 40 to 407 meters in 1995 and annually between 1998 and 2011.
 Error bars indicate the 95 percent confidence interval in a given year.
 The horizontal line is the mean across sites over time.
 Data source: Amalgamated dataset of [SBC LTER](https://sbclter.msi.ucsb.edu/), [CINP Kelp Forest Monitoring Program](https://www.nps.gov/im/medn/kelp-forest-communities.htm), and [PISCO](http://www.piscoweb.org/); Figure: [SBC MBON](http://sbc.marinebon.org/)